-The Library's public-access computers (51 at Main Library; 6 at Madison Branch) are equipped with DVD-ROM drives, USB ports and headphone jacks.
-(You must provide your own headphones).
+You must provide your own headphones.
 USB floppy drives are available by request at the desk.

 Black and white printing is provided at no-cost, but is limited to 20 pages a day.
 The Technology Center does not have color printers.
 Patron-provided paper and envelopes may be used with staff assistance.

 The Library provides free wireless Internet access throughout the building for patrons with Wi-Fi compatible equipment.
-See Wireless Access for details.
+Please see the Acceptable Use Policy.

-JAWS for Windows screen reader is available at the Main Library on a Special Needs PC for patrons with vision impairment.
+A PC equipped with JAWS screen reader is available at the Main Library for patrons with vision impairment.

 The Library provides free access to a number of high quality information resources.
 Some are only available in the Library, but many are available through any Internet connection.
 Learn more on our Research page.

 The Main Library's Learning Lab offers free computer instruction classes on a variety of topics.
-Learn more on the Classes page.
+Learn more on the Class page.

 Students enrolled in online classes or correspondence courses can have their tests proctored by the Technology Center staff in the Main Library Learning Lab.
-Arrangements must be made in advance through Proctoring.
+Arrangements must be made in advance through the Proctoring page.